 Wilhelm Koenig designs the first KBA web-fed rotary press.
 It is installed at the Magdeburgische Zeitung.
 By 1895 the company delivers its 5000th cylinder press.

-Golding & Co. introduce the Pearl letterpress, a small printing press that is available in two sizes.
+Golding & Co. introduces the Pearl letterpress, a small printing press that is available in two sizes.
 It has no throw-off or depressible grippers and two ink rollers.
 The press sells well but many commercial printers only consider it suitable for ‘bedroom printers’.

 1877 – Creative advertising agencies